everflowjs/everflowjs-src-/src/v4/guide/index.md

 Everflow is a **batteries included** framework for building enterprise grade front-end applications with TypeScript and Vue.js.

-Scalibity defined: `The capacity to be changed in size or scale` and containerizing code is key to this.
+Scalability defined: `The capacity to be changed in size or scale` and containerizing code is key to this.
 Why develop code multiple times when you can just re-use it, and modularbility is key here.

 ## Getting Started